 In a staff report by the World Bank and the IMF on PRSP implementation, there was recognition that among the main issues in nine full PRSPs, addressing governance effectively was critical to success.
-At the same time, the report noted that: 'while governance issues are partly technical, they also have to do with incentives and the political context in which institutions function at the national and local levels' (World Bank/IMF, 2002b: 14).
-Despite this recognition, however, the feeling that the highly political nature of PRSPs had not been adequately taken into account in the design of their policy matrix and development procedures inspired substantial criticism from nongovernmental institutions as well as researchers.
+At the same time, the report noted that, "while governance issues are partly technical, they also have to do with incentives and the political context in which institutions function at the national and local levels" (World Bank/IMF, 2002b: 14).
+Despite this recognition, however, the feeling that the highly political nature of PRSPs had not been adequately taken into account in the design of their policy matrix and development procedures inspired substantial criticism from non -governmental institutions as well as researchers.

-A particularly outspoken voice in this sense was that of the Institute of Development Studies (IDS) of the University of Helsinki (Gould and Ojanen, 2003:9) which, in reviewing the PRSP process in Tanzania, noted:
+A particularly outspoken voice in this sense was that of the Institute of Development Studies (IDS) of the University of Helsinki (Gould and Ojanen, 2003) which, in reviewing the PRSP process in Tanzania, noted:

-The dominance of the public policy arena by a narrow corps of transnational development professionals occludes the possibility of deepening democratic oversight measure for national development.
-At the same time, the sites and structures of policy implementation are overseen by a de facto single-party political establishment driven by clientilist relations and procedures. [...]
-This disjuncture between policy formulation and policy implementation forms an obstacle to poverty reduction inasmuch as the social relations of governance at the local level preclude an effective implementation of the PRS by a large number of accounts, despite the ILO's significant efforts (and achievements), the full integration of the Decent Work perspective into the Poverty Reduction Strategy Papers policy matrix was, in the first generation of PRPS, far from complete.
+"The dominance of the public policy arena by a narrow corps of transnational development professionals occludes the possibility of deepening democratic oversight measure for national development.
+At the same time, the sites and structures of policy implementation are overseen by a de facto single-party political establishment driven by clientilist relations and procedures. [···] This disjuncture between policy formulation and policy implementation forms an obstacle to poverty reduction inasmuch as the social relations of governance at the local level preclude an effective implementation of the PRS" (p.
+9).